-- The Registrar; - Five administrative officers, appointed by the President; - One student, selected by the student union; - Eight members of the college's teaching faculty, which includes counselling professionals selected by the heads of the academic divisions or departments.
+- The Registrar or, if there is no registrar, the person holding the most equivalent office, who shall be a member by virtue of their office; - Five administrative officers, appointed by the President; - One student, selected by the student union; - Eight members of the college's teaching faculty, which includes counselling professionals selected by the heads of the academic divisions or departments.

-A quorum of eight (8) members present at meetings is required to conduct business.
+A quorum of ten (10) members present at meetings is required to conduct business.

-The Academic Council will have three (3) alternates who will participate in meetings when replacing an existing member.
+The Academic Council will have two (2) alternate administrative members, three (3) alternate faculty members, an alternate student member, and the Associate Registrar who may attend as the alternate for the Registrar.
+Alternates will only officially participate and vote in meetings when replacing an existing member.